 “Untangle the Web”.
 Our goal is to help you quickly find what you need on the Web.
 We’ve also put together a

-bunch of Safari tips
+bunch of Safari tips and a

-that will help you get more out of Apple’s streamlined Web browser.
+list of add-ons that will help you get more out of Apple’s streamlined Web browser.
 And we’ve rounded up and compared the

 leading Safari alternatives.
 If you use the Web, I think you’ll find that the results are worth more than a casual browse.